 - STL: as you could see on the subject of printing software, most printers have accepted the standard STL format.
 Make sure your printer accepts these file formats.

-- SupportAlthough the most popular printers are compatible with Windows, macOS and GNU / Linux, you should pay special attention to whether there are drivers for your system.
+- Training and SupportAlthough the most popular printers are compatible with Windows, macOS and GNU / Linux, you should pay special attention to whether there are drivers for your system.

 - Assembled vs disassembled: Many printers come ready to unpack and use (for the more inexperienced), but if you like DIY, you can find some cheaper designs that you can assemble piece by piece using kits.